criptowiki/criptowiki/README.md

 # cripto.wiki

-**cripto.wiki** is a website about cryptocurrencies, privacy & security.
+**cripto.wiki** is a website that teaches about bitcoin, privacy & cybersecurity.

 ## Content
-In this repository you will find the full source code of the website.
-It's a static website created with [Jekyll](https://jekyllrb.com/).
+In this repository you will find the full source code of the static website, created with [Jekyll](https://jekyllrb.com/).

 ## Installation